tamucc-comp-bio/classroom_repo_2024/.github/ISSUE_TEMPLATE/lecture_issue.md

 <copy and paste your terminal input and output here. don't delete the ``` above and below this line, they create a code box>
 ```

-### Expected Behavior
-A clear and concise description of what you expected to happen.

 ### Screenshots
 If applicable, add screenshots to help explain your issue.